 Check for compatibility

-This check allows you to verify if your Android application is compatibile with the BlackBerry Tablet OS or the BlackBerry 10 OS.
+This check allows you to verify if your Android application is compatibile with the the BlackBerry 10 OS.
 You can use this check to know the errors in your application and rework it.

 - To perform a compatibility test, in Eclipse, in the Package Explorer navigation window, right-click your Android project.
 Click BlackBerry Tools > Verify Apk.